 If you already own Canon, Nikon, or third-party lenses, you can buy a separate adapter for your Sony mirrorless camera.
 What are the downsides of going this route?
 Generally, adapters are known for slowing down autofocus, which obviously is a key component of any lens.
 This makes adapters less attractive for those shooting action or video, but it can be a hindrance for stills, too.

 In addition, adapters are expensive and aren’t exactly known for their reliability.
-The best adapter for Canon to Sony FE, for example, is $399 and is on its fourth rendition to date plus firmware updates.
+The best adapter for Canon to Sony FE, for example, is $399 and is on its fifth rendition to date plus firmware updates.
 You definitely can have a positive experience with adapters, but it is a potential headache that you won’t have when using native FE lenses.

 Third-party lenses abound for full-frame DSLRs, including from brands like Sigma and Tokina.
 For Sony’s full-frame mirrorless cameras, Zeiss dominates the landscape and calling that “third-party” is stretching it a bit (the relationship between Sony and Zeiss is quite close).
 However, it’s worth noting that Sigma recently expressed serious interest in bringing its fast and reasonably priced lenses to Sony FE.
 In September of last year, the CEO of Sigma raved about Sony’s future and mentioned that they plan to come out with FE lenses down the line.